Ultratriathlon Documentary Short Celebrates Amputee Athletic Triumph

 “1500 Miles:” Ultra-triathlon Documentary Short Celebrates Amputee Athletic Triumph

-Film Honored by Five International Film Festivals
+Film Honored by Eleven International Film Festivals

-The ultra-triathlon event was undertaken to call attention to the discrimination against aspiring amputee athletes who are denied coverage for specialized prosthetic devices by insurance companies, purportedly to cut costs.
+The ultra-triathlon event was undertaken to call attention to the discrimination against aspiring amputee athletes who are denied coverage for specialized prosthetic devices by insurance companies, allegedly to cut costs.
 However, the health care costs for the nation’s 2.1 million amputees account for less than 1% of total health care costs.

 “Importantly, Director Chris Duncan also captures a sense of the additional challenges which Nicole, as an amputee had to overcome in order to achieve such an accomplishment,” noted Larry Landis, Executive Producer, himself an amputee who lost his lower left leg to an opportunistic infection at the age of 71.